Coxiella burnetii

 The genome of Coxiella burnetii is about 2.2 Mb containing approximately 2,400 genes.
 This genome size is relatively small when compared to other bacterial genomes sequenced to date.

+To score as highly feasible.
+The organism should have little genetic diversity with low mutation rate.
+Alternatively, large amounts of genomic data should be available.
 Studies indicate that there is a lack of broad genetic variance in Coxiella burnetii.
 This fits with the organism’s obligate intracellular lifestyle that limits opportunities for genetic exchange.
 It seems that the organism is in fact undergoing reductive evolution and undergoing genome downsizing to potentially further specialise for its intracellular lifestyle.
 Several Coxiella burnetii genome sequences are available although the first sequence from a human isolated strain was only published in 2015.
+In this category a Coxiella burnetii vaccine scores as highly feasible.

 Several human vaccine trials have been carried out against Coxiella burnetii, therefore markers for vaccine safety and efficacy are established.
-In addition, studies have been published reporting that antibody responses have been characterised in vaccinated as well as acute and chronic Q fever sufferers.
+In addition, studies have been published reporting that antibody responses have been characterised in vaccinated as well as acute and chronic Q fever sufferers

+In order for a vaccine to be assembled against a particular organism, there should be reported cases of natural immunity that is both protective and durable.
+The pathogen must not be immunomodulatory and neutralising antibodies must be protective.
 Coxiella burnetii infection in humans causes Q fever, this is typified by symptoms such as pneumonia, fever, headache and myalgia.
 In most cases patients recover and are immune to further infections by Coxiella burnetii.
 B cells have been demonstrated to play a critical role in vaccine-induced immunity to Coxiella burnetii by producing protective antibodies.
 The exact mechanism however, of protective immunity to Coxiella burnetii is not well understood.
 Overall a vaccine to prevent Q fever can be rated as Highly feasible based on these findings.

 Several animal models for Coxiella burnetii infection have been utilised ranging from mice to non-human primates to both evaluate and characterise the organism and vaccines.